top of page

 Stack Bond

-In vertical or horizontal stack bonds, the bricks do not overlap.
-As this arrangement is inherently weak, it is typically used as a decorative laying pattern which delivers a striking visual effect.
-To compensate for the lack of bonding, typically bed-joint reinforcement is built into every third bed-joint.
+In vertical or horizontal stack bonds, bricks are arranged without overlapping.
+Due to the inherent weakness of this arrangement, it is commonly employed as a decorative laying pattern, offering a visually striking effect.
+To address the lack of bonding strength, bed-joint reinforcement is typically incorporated into every third bed-joint as a compensatory measure.

 Brick Orientation

-To create a feature detail, the brick can be placed on end in a soldier course orientation.
-The quoted compressive strength of the brick will reduce in this orientation.
+For distinctive detailing, bricks can be positioned on end in a soldier course orientation.
+It's important to note that the quoted compressive strength of the brick may decrease in this arrangement.

 Mortar Colour

-Mortar accounts for 15 - 17% of the visible brickwork of a wall, depending on the bond pattern, so another key consideration for determining the overall appearance of a building is mortar colour.
+Mortar plays a significant role, constituting 15-17% of the visible brickwork in a wall, contingent on the bond pattern.
+Therefore, another crucial aspect in determining the overall appearance of a building is the color of the mortar.

 bottom of page